Miketti/MyChatApplication/README.md

 - Account creation possible.
 However, email/password change, password recovery or deleting account is not currently possible (because not implemented yet).
 - Logging in with created account possible.
 Logging out might have some issues.

-For testing purposes, it is possible to sign in with some pre-created accounts.
+For testing purposes: If you don't want to create own account, it is possible to sign in with some pre-created accounts.
 The username(email) is:

 **testuserXX@mychatapplication.com**